johnchuks/events-service/README.md

 ## Questions

-Would any Cache be used?
-I suggest adding caching to this architecture in the service layer.
-A `cache-aside` strategy is highly recommended for retrieving data from the service.
+- Would any Cache be used?

+    - I suggest adding caching to this architecture in the service layer.
+A `cache-aside` strategy is highly recommended for retrieving data from the service because our request will be directed to the cache first before making any database query.
+If the data is changed in the database, the cache is freed of the old data and subsequent requests ensures the data is added back to the cache.

-Are there any kind of strategy for saving to the DB?
-To increase performance, an efficient approach would be to batch the write queries to the database instead of hitting the database for every single write query.
+- Are there any kind of strategy for saving to the DB?
+    - To increase performance, an efficient approach would be to batch the write queries to the database instead of hitting the database for every single write query.
+Another optimization strategy is having a `Master-slave` replication where all writes request are handled by the master DB and the Reads queries are shared among the slave nodes.